 Because like pickles, coffee curbs both appetite and hunger cravings.
-When I’d crash and start to feel sleeping is when I’d want to give in to the hunger, and break the fast.
+When I’d crash and start to feel sleeping is when I would want to give in to the hunger, and break the fast.

 If you do consume a lot of coffee like I do, stay hydrated.
 Nothing is going to zap your energy more than being dehydrated.

-Since coffee is a diuretic, if you’re fasting AND not consuming water, there’s a good chance you’re going to feel terrible pretty quickly.
+Since coffee is a diuretic, if you are fasting AND not consuming water, there’s a good chance you’re going to feel terrible pretty quickly.